-The United Federation of Danish Workers, known as 3F, is Denmark’s largest trade union with approximately 280,000 members within industry, construction, transport, public and private service, and agriculture.
+The United Federation of Workers in Denmark, known as 3F, is Denmark’s largest trade union with approximately 272,000 members within industry, construction, transport, public and private service, and agriculture.

 3F’s roots date back to the labour struggles that lead to the development of the ”Danish model”.
 By following a strategy of securing education for the members and training unskilled workers, 3F has contributed to Denmark becoming a welfare state with a high degree of equality and wealth.

 Internationally, 3F works for the rights of all workers and their possibility of organizing themselves and negotiate better conditions – no matter if the they work in a banana plantation in Colombia or a clothing factory in Myanmar.